StellarWaspIan/my-wasp-nest-for-java/README.md

 learning from this, nothing, just pure hatred.
 VSC STOP SAYING THE CODE IS WRONG I DIDN´T EVEN FINISH TYPING LIKE STOP BEING A CRYBABY AND LET ME WRITE IN PEACE OMG I WILL KILLYOU

+DATE: 10/12/24
+I made a CRUD (Create, Read, Update(WORKING PROGRESS) and Delete) using Stacks (Pilas).
+It works. i think i started between 1pm and 2pm, but i finish at 8pm.
+ALMOST 7 HS OF MAKING THIS (it works).

+tomorrow i will start with Queues (Colas) and then make a CRUD.

+im getting delusional. i have to thanks Juan Vera (My preceptor) for helping me not give up on this.

+I WILL NOT FAIL THIS TEST, EVEN IF MY BODY IS DESTROYED BY SHEER WILL I WILL RAISE, AND WHEN THAT HAPPENS, I  WILL  PASS  THIS  FINAL!